kubernetes-sigs/gateway-api-inference-extension/site-src/guides/epp-configuration/prefix-aware.md

 * `PREFIX_CACHE_LRU_CAPACITY`: Maximum capacity the prefix LRU indexer in number of block hashes.
 Below shows a detailed analysis on how to estimate this.
+* `PREFIX_MAX_PODS_PER_PREFIX`: Defines the maximum number of pods (servers) tracked per prefix hash in the internal LRU cache.
+This setting helps optimize memory usage by retaining only the hottest (most recently active) pods for each prefix.
+When the limit is reached, older pods are evicted based on least-recently-used (LRU) order.

     The prefix cache plugin estimates the prefix cache indexes in model server HBMs.
 In the perfect scenario, EPP has the exact same prefix cache entries per model server as their HBM cache entries.
 If